Des Smyth: Professional career

 Smyth turned professional in 1974 and was a member of the European Tour for over a quarter of a century.
 His best finish on the European Tour Order of Merit was seventh in 1988.
 He won eight tournaments on the tour across four different decades, breaking Neil Coles' record as the oldest man to win a European Tour event when he claimed the 2001 Madeira Island Open at the age of 48 years and 34 days.
 This record was broken by Miguel Ángel Jiménez (48 years, 11 months, 13 days) at the 2012 UBS Hong Kong Open.

 Smyth represented Europe in the Ryder Cup in 1979 and 1981, losing on both occasions to the United States.
 Smyth also represented his country in the World Cup and the Alfred Dunhill Cup many times and was a member of the Irish team (alongside Eamonn Darcy and Ronan Rafferty) which won the latter in 1988.
 At the 2006 Ryder Cup, he was one of Ian Woosnam's vice-captains.

 After turning fifty in 2003, Smyth had a successful career in senior golf, winning tournaments on both the Champions Tour and the European Senior Tour.
+He was one of the co-designers, along with Declan Brannigan, of Seapoint Golf Links.

 Smyth is the only golfer to win European Tour events in 4 different decades.